No Clear Winner in Active vs. Passive Large-Cap Funds

 To represent active management, we removed all index funds and enhanced index funds.
 To represent passive management, we used the Morningstar S&P 500 Tracking category.

-As shown in FIGURE 1, passive large-blend strategies have outperformed active large-blend strategies for the last seven years, which helps to explain why in 2020 passive US equity funds had inflows of $12.6 billion, while more than $249 billion under active management headed for the exits.1
+As shown in FIGURE 1, passive large-blend strategies have outperformed active large-blend strategies for the last eight years, which helps to explain why in 2021 passive US equity funds had inflows of $346 billion, while more than $195 billion under active management headed for the exits.1

 But the past seven years only tell part of the story.
 A wider look at the chart reveals active and passive have traded the lead in performance over time like two evenly matched racehorses.
 From 2000 to 2009, active outperformed passive nine out of 10 times.
-During the 1990s, passive outperformed active seven out of 10 times.
-And over the course of the past 35 years, active outperformed 15 times while passive outperformed 20 times.
+During the 1990s, passive outperformed active six out of 10 times.
+And over the course of the past 35 years, active outperformed 14 times while passive outperformed 19 times (they tied in 2010).

 We’ve seen that the cyclical nature of active vs. passive investing definitely applies to the Morningstar Large Blend Category.
 The same holds true for other investment categories such as mid-caps, small-caps, and global/international equities.
 And just like performance, investor sentiment moves in cycles.
 If a certain style or asset class is doing well, investors are quick to extol its virtues and pour their money into it.
 It’s no surprise, then, that passive investing is the new darling of many investors and much of the financial press.
 But just as a marathon isn’t decided by the final 100 yards alone, we believe the dismissal of active management based on recent performance alone could be imprudent.